Phone

 A good idea is also couscous, which can be bought in the store and packed into provisions.
 This carb-filled meal can be made by adding only hot water as well as some spices.
 It can be a main meal or a side dish, but what sets it apart is the almost zero weight.

 These are easy to pack in and out of the trail.
-They are extra light and offer enough calories for you throughout the day.
-It doesn’t matter which brand you choose; make sure that your daily nutritional requirements are met.
+They are extra light and offer enough Calories for you throughout the day.
+It doesn’t matter which brand you choose; ensure your daily nutritional requirements are met.
 You can choose the most common options, like mac and cheese, pasta, and risotto.

 Another thing we would like to recommend is our camping food: a freeze-dried and dehydrated gomoku rice mix.
 It can be eaten as a main meal or enjoyed with other dishes, and it is packed with the carbohydrates your body needs.
 This mix is perfect for camping, backpacking, and emergencies.
 Made from 100% Japanese rice, it is extra easy to prepare—simply add hot water, and it’s ready in 15 minutes.